ryan-fouzdar/ECS-171-Final-Project/README.md

 # **DEMO**

 **Make sure you run everything from our neuralNet.ipynb file first!** There are a bunch of files that you will need to generate yourself that are being ignored from GitHub's git ignore file.
+This includes:

++ Best Neural Network Model
++ Neural Network's scalar values

 To run the HTML page, go to the root folder of our repository and type in the instruction: